symfony/symfony-docs/request/multiple_kernels.rst

 the ``app/config/api/`` directory.

-The new configuration can be created from scratch when you load just a few bundles, because it it will be very simple.
+The new configuration can be created from scratch when you load just a few bundles, because it will be very simple.
 Otherwise, duplicate the existing config files or better, import them and override the needed options:

 .. code-block:: yaml